Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 1. Delete Thumbnails Manually (functions.php file)

-If your theme registers custom image sizes, WordPress will generate thumbnails according to the theme’s specific dimensions.
+If your theme registers custom image sizes, WordPress will generate thumbnails based on those dimensions.

 A simple way to avoid creating unnecessary thumbnails is by editing the theme’s functions.php file.
 Although you won’t be required to perform any complex coding, we recommend this method for those who have some experience modifying the theme’s core files.

-NOTE: As you will be making modifications to the theme’s core files, we recommend using a child theme and backing up your WordPress site to keep your data safe.
+NOTE: As you will be modifying the theme’s core files, we recommend using a child theme and backing up your WordPress site to keep your data safe.

 The first thing you need to do is go to your WordPress admin dashboard > Appearance > Theme Editor.